BirdVox/bv_context_adaptation/progress.md

 6. [DONE] Compute log-mel-spectrograms of full night, store into 6 HDF5 containers.
 Parallelize over units (6).

-7. [IN PROGRESS] Train icassp convnet on BirdVox-70k with augmentation (one trial).
+7. [IN PROGRESS] Train ICASSP convnet on BirdVox-70k with augmentation (one trial).
 Export 6 Keras models.
 Parallelize over folds (6).

 8. [IN PROGRESS] For every fold unit (6), every prediction unit in validation set and test set (3), export BirdVox-70k predictions as HDF5 containers.
 Parallelize over folds (6) and prediction unit (3).